-To encourage litter box use, scoop your cat's litter box at least once a day and replace litter on a regular schedule.
-Depending on the kind of litter you use and the number of cats you have, you'll want to change it as frequently as twice weekly or as rarely as once monthly.
-Felines are naturally tidy animals; many turn their noses up at litter that's anything less than immaculate.
+To encourage litter box use, scoop your cat's litter box at least once a day and replace the litter on a regular schedule.
+Depending on the kind of litter you use and the number of cats you have, you'll want to change it as frequently as twice weekly or as rarely as once every three weeks.

-Cat Feces and Infection
+Cat feces and infection

 Regular litter box scooping is essential for good health.
 Cat feces can become infected by a protozoan parasite called Toxoplasma gondii.
 This parasite is spread through infected meat intake, infectious oocyst intake or transmission between mother and fetus.
 Infectious oocysts initially show up in stool matter three days after a cat is infected.
 A cat may excrete oocysts for as long as 20 days.
 If a person or pet unintentionally consumes infected stool, he can get infected with toxoplasmosis.
 Toxoplasmosis can bring on flulike effects in human beings.
 The disease can be particularly hazardous to pregnant women.
 If a pregnant woman passes the infection to her unborn baby, it can potentially lead to mental disability, blindness or hearing loss.